ray-di/Ray.MediaQuery/README.md

 ### DB

-Specify the ID of the SQL with the attribute `DbQuery`.
+Specify the SQL ID with the attribute `DbQuery`.

 ```php
 interface TodoAddInterface